PatrickMaiyer/Portapack_Wiki/Recon.md

 ![Recon App More CONFIG page](https://github.com/eried/portapack-mayhem/assets/3157857/09deebfc-8511-4007-856b-36577ced4c50)

 One of the first two options have to be checked else nothing will be loaded at all and only manual range search will be available
+* load freq => allow load of frequencies
-* input: load freqs  => allow load of frequencies
+* load repeater => allow load of frequencies
-* input: load ranges => allow load of ranges
+* load range => allow load of ranges
-* input: load hamradios => allow load of ham radios
+* load hamradio => allow load of ham radios
 * auto update m-ranges => if checked then the manual range start and stop values are updated using the actual searched range values.
 If it's actually searching a frequency, manual ranges are untouched
-* auto record locked period=> activate auto record during locked wait (green) state.
+* record locked period=> activate auto record during locked wait (green) state.
 In audio modes, a wav file with actual time of capture as filename is created in AUDIO directory.
 In SPEC mode, a raw c16 with actual time of capture as filename is created in CAPTURES directory.
+* repeater => activate repeat function.  nb => number of repetitions
+* amp => enable/disable amp when TX repeat is on.  gain => gain to use when TX repeat is on

 **!!BE CAREFUL WITH 'auto record locked period' OPTION.
 DON'T FORGET CLEANING UP FROM TIMES TO TIMES, TOO MUCH FILES WILL CRASH THINGS!!**